meilisearch/docs-scraper/README.md

   },
 ```

-Learn more about `filterableAttributes`, `synonyms` and `stop-words` and all the other settings in the [Meilisearch documentation](https://docs.meilisearch.com/reference/api/settings.html#settings-object).
+Learn more about `filterableAttributes`, `synonyms`, `stop-words` and all available settings in the [Meilisearch documentation](https://docs.meilisearch.com/reference/api/settings.html#settings-object).

 #### `min_indexed_level` (optional)